sadicesur/WebNewsClassification/README.md

 # WEB NEWS SCRAPING & CLASSIFICATION
-* Web news are crawled from various articles and classified by multiple methods such as multinomial naive bayes, decision trees, etc.
+Web news are crawled from various articles and classified by multiple methods such as:
+* Multinomial Naive Bayes
+* Decision Trees
+* Random Forest
+* Neural Networks will also be added..